AriFordsham/GHCWiki/proposal/custom-type-errors.md

 ## Design questions (RAE)

 1. What happens with Given `TypeError` constraints?
 Naively, the `TypeError` constraint on an instance would seem to lead to an "inaccessible code" error.
 (And this point would be right!
-It *is* inaccessible code.)
+It *is* inaccessible code.)  *Lennart*:  Yes, we know any methods are inaccessible, but I don't think the compiler needs to know specially about `TypeError`.
+Instead the method definition will be treated as usual.
+This can always be refined later if we want.

 1. Relatedly, when definition an instance with a `TypeError` constraint, what should users write in the body?
-Leaving it empty causes warnings, but anything written in there would never be called.
+Leaving it empty causes warnings, but anything written in there would never be called.  *Lennart*: See above.

 1. Do we support `foo :: TypeError (Text "") -> TypeError (Text ""); foo = id`?
-I don't have a strong feeling one way or the other, but it would be nice to have this specified.
+I don't have a strong feeling one way or the other, but it would be nice to have this specified.  *Lennart*: I would expect this to result in a type error at some point.
+If, after typechecking, there are any residual `TypeError` occurrences in types then something has gone wrong.

 ---